Search

 Respiratory hazards can include airborne contaminants such as biological contaminants, dusts, mists, fumes, and gases, or oxygen-deficient atmospheres.
 Note that more than one respiratory hazard can be present at the same time.

-A hazard control program consists of all steps necessary to protect workers from exposure to a substance or system, the training and the procedures required to monitor worker exposure and their health to hazards such as chemicals, materials or substance, or other types of hazards such as noise and vibration.
+A hazard control program consists of all steps necessary to protect workers from exposure to a hazardous substance, the training and procedures required to monitor workers' health and exposure to hazards such as chemicals, materials, or substances, or other types of hazards such as noise and vibration.
 A written workplace hazard control program should outline which methods are being used to control the exposure and how these controls will be monitored for effectiveness.

-Administrative controls may be used in addition to engineering controls.
-Administrative controls limit workers' exposures by scheduling reduced work times in contaminant areas or by implementing other such work rules.
+Administrative controls are generally most effective when combined with other control measures.
+Administrative controls limit workers' exposures by scheduling reduced work times in contaminated areas or by implementing other such work rules.
 These control measures have many limitations because the hazard is not removed.
-Administrative controls are not generally favoured because they can be difficult to implement, maintain and are not reliable.

 Back to top

-Some types of atmospheres contain concentrations of hazardous substances that places the worker in immediate danger because these concentrations would impair the ability to leave the work area (self rescue) or potentially cause irreversible health effects, including serious injury or death in a matter of minutes.
+Some types of atmospheres place the worker in immediate danger because the concentrations of hazardous contaminant would impair the ability to leave the work area (self-rescue) or potentially cause irreversible health effects, serious injury, or death in a matter of minutes.

 There are particular conditions that are considered "Immediately Dangerous to Life or Health (IDLH)".
 These include*: